jedavies-dev/kiss-aarch64/README.md

 Booting involves flashing u-boot to an SD/MMC drive.
 Currently I am using an SD card with u-boot & kernel, with root on the NVMe drive.

 Xorg is now working OK.
-Work now in progress for getting rust + Firefox done.
+Also Rust + Firefox now build.

+Next on the todo list:
+ - Bootable image to flash to sd/mmc
+ - Provide firefox-bin for convenience
+ - More docs (separate website?)